- You can compare placement availability across Zones for the same instance type.

 - Capacity Finder uses cached capacity samples that CoreWeave refreshes on a fixed cadence.
 Results reflect the most recent refresh, not live inventory.

 - Capacity Finder is informational.
-Results do not guarantee a reservation.
-Capacity can shift between the query and provisioning, and Spot Node Pools remain preemptible after they are created.
+Results don’t guarantee a reservation.
+Capacity can shift between the query and provisioning, and Spot Node Pools remain preemptible after you create them.

 Use Capacity Finder in the Cloud Console